 15. Conveyance, redevelopment and repair/maintenance

 This section gives details of getting the deed conveyance under society’s name through an advocate and proceeds to list rules on renovation and repair.
 Member’s contributions towards repair are stated, along with the procedure of inviting tenders from architects/ developers, and a step-by-step guide to the entire redevelopment process is given.
 Guidelines on emergency planning schemes, disaster management and response machinery are prescribed as well.

-16. Miscellaneous matters
+16. Other miscellaneous matters

-17. Redressal of member complaints
+17. Committee redressal of member complaints

-Based on the complaint type, the bye-laws give a list of relevant authorities to approach.
+Based on the complaint type, the society bye-laws give a list of relevant authorities to approach.
 They describe the types of complaints handled at the Society’s General Body Meeting.
 Other than that a variety of complaints are handled by the Registrar, Co-operative Court, Civil Court, Municipal Corporation/Local Authority, Police or the District/State Federation, depending on the nature of the grievance.

 Differences between Old & New Housing Society Bye-Laws

 Do I have to adopt a new set of housing society bylaws if my society is newly registered?
 True, your society would adhere to the old model bye-laws.
 If it was previously registered, the year is 2009.
 Bye-laws have been newly modified following the 97th Constitutional Amendment and MCS Amendment Ordinance, 2013.
 This includes cash on hand limits, active member provisions and duties, maintenance rates, AGM, society election tenets, and so on.

 Several MCs look for the procedure for adopting new bylaws, while others simply look for bylaw amendments.